XYOracleNetwork/web-xyo.network-docusaurus/docs/glossary.md

 Node modules provide scoping, so you can easily create public and private collections of modules.
 With a Node, you can also design unique collections with very specific access inclusions and exclusion.
 This scoping is key to organization, as well as sovereignty for data and projects created with XYO.

-It is important to note that a Node module is not the same as a simple "node" in a network.
+> :warning: **"Node" vs. "node"**: It is important to note that a Node module is not the same as a simple "node" in a network.
 A "node" may refer to a singular instance of something inside a larger, greater network.
 A Node module is specifically a collection of XYO modules.

 ### Sentinel
 **A Sentinel tells one or more modules what to do.**